El Chavo Animado: El Chapulín Colorado Animado

 After the success of El Chavo Animado, Televisa and Ánima Estudios developed an animated series based on El Chapulín Colorado (another show created by Roberto Gómez Bolaños).
 It premiered on veo.tv on April 13, 2015, and on television on July 26 of that year.

 Successor

-First presented in Los Angeles, then at MIPCOM in Cannes, a new CG-animated series adaptation of El Chavo del Ocho is in development.
+First presented in Los Angeles, then at MIPCOM in Cannes, a new CG-animated series adaptation of El Chavo del Ocho is currently in development.
 It will be produced by THR3 Media Group.
-It will feature the return of La Chilindrina, a character absent in the previous animated series.
+It will feature the return of La Chilindrina, a character absent in the previous animated series, as of 2026.